projectchrono/chrono/doxygen/documentation/manual/rigid_bodies.md

 ![](pic_ChBodyAuxRef.png)

 - Inherited from ChBody
-- Used when the COG is not practical as the main reference for the body, and another reference is preferred, ex. from a CAD, so it adds an auxiliary REF frame
+- Used when the COG is not practical as the main reference for the body and another reference is preferred, ex. from a CAD, so it adds an auxiliary REF frame
 - Note that the straight mybody->GetPos(), mybody->GetRot(), mybody->GetPos_dt(), mybody->GetWvel() etc. will give you the kinematic quantities ''for the GOG frame''.
 If you need those of the REF, do mybody->GetFrame_REF_to_abs().GetPos(), etc.
 - The REF frame is used for
   - [collision shapes](@ref collision_shapes)